Ōzai Station: Layout

-The station consists of a side and an island platform serving three tracks at grade.
+The station consists of a side platform and an island platform serving three tracks at grade.
 The station building is a modern concrete structure with a distinctive saw-tooth roof.
 It houses a waiting area, SUGOCA card readers and a staffed ticket window.
 Access to the island platform is by means of a footbridge.
 Bike sheds and parking are available at the station forecourt.
 Next to the station building is another footbridge which links the streets on both sides of the tracks.

-Management of the passenger facilities at the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
-It staffs the ticket window which is equipped with a Midori no Madoguchi facility.
+Although it is an unstaffed station, automatic ticket vending machines are installed.

 Platforms

-The station consist of 3 platforms: